The Role of Music Supervisors in Film and Television

 Creating Memorable Moments: Iconic songs or scores can create memorable moments that resonate long after viewing.

 Driving Marketing Strategies: Well-chosen music can also drive marketing strategies.
-This is because, it can generate buzz around soundtracks or specific songs featured in trailers or promotional materials.
+This is because it can generate buzz around soundtracks or specific songs featured in trailers or promotional materials.

-Music supervisors play an indispensable role in film and television by selecting and integrating music that enhances storytelling.
+From what we’ve seen so far, music supervisors play an indispensable role in film and television by selecting and integrating music that enhances storytelling.

 READ ALSO: